Mike Lake, one of the three founders of QUS. covers his early days in computing.

-I was contacted by a typsetting company almost next door to where I lived and asked if we could make a version of Wordcraft that could be linked to a Lintotron 202N typsetter - a device which produced formatted text "set" on a continuous roll of photographic paper.
+I was contacted by a typesetting company almost next door to where I lived and asked if we could make a version of Wordcraft that could be linked to a Lintotron 202N typesetter - a device which produced formatted text "set" on a continuous roll of photographic paper.
 Brian did the electronics, Pete did the software, I "set" the manual using the software as it developed, and Typecraft was launched in May, 1982 - also protected by dongles.
 Typecraft was adopted by a number of publishers, including Eddy Shah who used it on his regional newspapers and for the "Today" newspaper which he established in 1986.
-Typecraft led the digital revolution away from hot metal typsetting during the 1980s.
+Typecraft led the digital revolution away from hot metal typesetting during the 1980s.

 With the arrival of significant competition from Microsoft Word, Wordcraft International moved into the world of facsimile communications and into software for Multi Functional Peripherals - devices which can print, fax, copy, scan and make the tea.
 Wordcraft's customers included all the world's major office equipment manufacturers.

 Thanks to my technical contacts in Japanese office equipment manufacturers I was invited to become a UK representative on the International Telecommunications Union (ITU) based in Geneva.
 We held meetings all over the world (including one I hosted in Ashbourne) and over a couple of years our LaserFAX software was being used by most manufacturers with fax and multi-functional machines (MFPs) linked to computers for printing, copying, scanning and sending faxes.